msung99/Gatsby-Starter-Haon/README.md

 ---

 ## 0. Create a GitHub Repository

-Before installing the theme, you need a GitHub repository for your Gatsby Theme.
-Please create one.
+Before installing the theme, you need a GitHub Repository for the Gatsby Theme.
+Please create a repository.

 ---

-## 1. Installing the Theme 👋
+## 1. Install the Theme 👋

-Follow the steps below to create your own blog theme!
+Follow the steps below to create your blog with the theme!

 ```
 npx gatsby new your-blog-name https://github.com/msung99/Gatsby-Starter-Haon.git